jemshad/dot-files/README.md

 # dot-files
-Various dot files I commonly use
+Various dot files and settings I commonly use

+See [wiki](https://github.com/jemshad/dot-files/wiki) for more details